MicrosoftDocs/win32/desktop-src/sidebar/-sidebar-ref-entry.md

 ---
 title: Windows Sidebar Object Reference
 description: The Windows Sidebar and gadget architecture consists of three components.
-The functionality of these components is exposed through the scripting elements described in this section. ms.assetid: '10c8faaa-770e-40d5-a64d-3bb8d3b203ae'
+The functionality of these components is exposed through the scripting elements described in this section. ms.assetid: 10c8faaa-770e-40d5-a64d-3bb8d3b203ae ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Windows Sidebar Object Reference

 \[ The Windows Gadget Platform/Sidebar is available for use in the following versions of Windows: Windows 7, Windows Vista, and Windows Server 2008.
 It may be altered or unavailable in subsequent versions. \]

 The Windows Sidebar and gadget architecture consists of three components.
 The functionality of these components is exposed through the scripting elements described in this section.